peaster/brightspot-vagrant-aws/README.md

 ```

 ## Current Limitations / Caveats
-- Instances brought up can not be brought down.
-If the instance is brought down, Brightspot will not re-initialize.
+- Instances brought down will probably throw a 500 error when brought back up.
+This happens when Tomcat starts before MySQL.
+If this happens, run `sudo service brightspot restart` on the instance.
 - Debugger is not available.
 Looking into fixing this functionality
 - This tool should not be used in place of Beam/Gyro for deployment of lower and upper environments.
 It should only be used for personal development instances